Minimum Acceptable Code Coverage

 FDA requirements for Medical Devices

-The United States Federal Drug Administration FDA document General Principles of Software Validation recommends structural testing but does not specify any particular code coverage requirement.
+The United States Federal Drug Administration FDA document General Principles of Software Validation issued Jan 2002 recommends structural testing but does not specify any particular code coverage requirement.
 The document says only:

 The amount of structural coverage should be commensurate with the level of risk posed by the software.